We answer your questions on Breast Implant Replacement

 In the majority of cases, this is not the case and you will be fine to have your implants both removed and replaced in the same procedure.

-But in some rare cases it may be necessary to have two separate procedures.
-An infection around the implant may mean that your surgeon recommends you take a 3 month break to allow your body to recover in the best way without another implant causing any additional problems.
+But in some rare cases, it may be necessary to have two separate procedures.
+An infection around the implant may mean that your surgeon recommends you take a 3-month break to allow your body to recover in the best way without another implant causing any additional problems.
 Once you get the all clear you will be able to go ahead with the second stage of your surgical procedure and have implants inserted again.

-Some patients may feel unsure if they want to have their implants replaced or not, in these cases it may be beneficial to have them removed and allow your breast tissue to contract again naturally to then best assess what size, if any, would then be best for you.
+Some patients may feel unsure if they want to have their implants replaced or not, in these cases it may be beneficial to have them removed and allow your breast tissue to contract again naturally to assess what size, if any, would then be best for you.

 If you are concerned about the results after a breast implant removal it may be worth considering a breast auto augmentation where the natural breast tissue is relocated and reshaped following a breast implant removal procedure to retain the upper fullness in the breast giving the appearance of a breast implant.